 There are many factors that influence Isadora’s video processing speed, including the speed and type of your processor, amount of RAM installed on your computer, hard disk speed, the format in which the video files are stored, and several other factors.
 This section details several tips to help you get the very fastest frame rates from Isadora.

-Tip 1: When it comes to speed, the three most important hardware considerations are the CPU, Graphics Card (GPU) and the Hard Drive.
+Tip 1: When it comes to speed, the three most important hardware considerations are Graphics Card (GPU), the Central Processing Unit (CPU), and the Hard Drive.

 Graphics Card (GPU)

-When it comes to hard drives, the fastest units are the relatively new SSD (solid-state) hard drives.
-Because there is no physical head to move, access speeds, are phenomenally fast. especially when playing more than one movie.
-Such speed can be especially important if you are attempting to play multiple HD clips.
-The downside is that these drives are very expensive as of this writing.
+When it comes to hard drives, the fastest units are the newer SSD (solid-state) models.
+Because there is no physical head to move, access speeds, are phenomenally fast, especially when playing more than one movie.
+Such speed can be especially important if you are attempting to play multiple HD clips or using clips that require high throughput, like Apple Pro Res.

-Second in speed would be eSata drives, third would be FireWire 800, and finally USB 2.
+Second in speed would be eSata drives (internal or externally connected), followed by the external drive options of USB3, followed by FireWire 800, and finally USB 2.
 We do not recommend USB 2 when playing high-resolution movie clips from an external drive.
-When considering traditional drives, a drive with a high RPM speed will improve performance.
-Drives with 10,000 are now available, with 7200 RPM being a the recommended minimum.
+When considering traditional HDD drives, a drive with a high RPM speed will improve performance.
+Drives with 10,000 RPM are better, with 7200 RPM being the recommended minimum.
+It is worth noting that many computers ship with 5400 RPM drives installed as standard, so requesting a custom build with a faster drive is recommended.

 Tip 2: Add as much RAM (Random Access Memory) to your computer as you can afford.